 Gross National Happiness is Bhutan’s development philosophy based on Buddhist values that measures the quality of life based on the spiritual and mental well-being of its people.
 It does not reject the conventional method of measuring development – GDP but GNH is pursued as an alternative development philosophy.

 Bhutan has some of the highest unclimbed mountains in the world – Mount Jhomolhari, Jitchu Drake, etc. The government prohibits mountaineering in the peaks which the Bhutanese believe are the abode of deities and spirits.

-Bhutan’s treks will take you through physically challenging routes that include crossing high mountain passes and snow.
-You may also be bothered by leeches but it is worth all the trouble because of the pristine natural beauty you will witness.
+Bhutan’s treks will take you through physically challenging routes that will allow you to witness pristine natural beauty of the towering Himalayan mountains along the Trekking Trails.
+You may face some difficulty to adapt with the natural environment but it is worth all the trouble because it helps take you away from the hustle and bustle and gives you a moment to gather the freshness of the air.
 You will also come in close contact with hardy highlanders and farmers but thankfully there will be ponies to carry your packs!

 Bhutan is the only country in the world where chilli is not used as a seasoning but a vegetable!
 The national dish is “ema-datshi”, which is a chilli and cheese stew served with rice.
 Adventurous tourists may like to sample it at their own risk!

 Buddhism in Bhutan is not a religion; it’s a way of life.
-The reason why Bhutan is as peaceful as it is maybe because Buddhism is deeply engrained in the society mentality.
+The reason why Bhutan is as peaceful as it is, it maybe because Buddhism is deeply engrained in the society mentality.
 Don’t be surprised to see an old man or woman at the Memorial Chorten circumambulating with a string of beads in hand.
-If you would like to get away from noise and chaos, try Bhutan’s meditation retreats.
+Try Bhutan’s meditation retreats to get away from noise, chaos, and routine life.